lupyuen/pinetime-rust-mynewt/rust/app/src/wayland.md

 }
 ```

-(Probably not the most efficient way to render a bitmap...
+(Not the most efficient way to render a bitmap...
 But let's try this and test drive PinePhone's GPU!)

 This is the usual way we create an OpenGL Texture, as explained in ["OpenGL® ES 3.0 Programming Guide"](http://www.opengles-book.com/).